rijosimon/exegesis/Genesis/Intro.md

 ### Date

-Since I established how I believe that the initial author of Genesis was Moses, it date of authorship should also stem from that period.
+Since I established how I reason that the initial author of Genesis was Moses, its date of authorship should also stem from that period.
 Which is early fifteenth century B.C.

 ### Manuscript